7 Best C# Web Scraping Libraries in 2023

 The downside to the Selenium C# scraping library is that it requires manual proxy integrations and anti-bots mechanisms.

-Once you have those installed, launch the headless Chrome Driver by specifying its multiple options (e.g. the path of the browser, GPU support, etc.).
+Once you have those installed, launch the headless Chrome driver by specifying its multiple options (e.g., browser path, GPU support, etc.).

 options.AddArguments(new List<string>() { "headless", "disable-gpu" });